 The World Was Drinking and Whoring

 Can we view 1945 as the zero point of the world we live in today, 75 years later?
 Certainly, much for which a framework was created at the time – from the welfare state to economic growth, from the moral manifestation of universal human rights to international alliances – is under threat today.
-Editor-in-chief Luc Devoldere believes there isn’t much security anymore.
+Former editor-in-chief Luc Devoldere believes there isn’t much security anymore.
 ‘The post-war consensus building needs some fundamental maintenance.’

 Cheering crowds greet British troops entering Brussels, 4 September 1944 © Wikipedia

 In May 1945, when the weapons fell silent in Europe and the orgy of celebration and revenge was over, the old continent was able to take stock of its moral and material bankruptcy.
 It was a year of destruction, rescue and chaos.
 Hundreds of thousands were left licking their wounds far from home.
 Would they ever see their homes again?
 People chose sides, their political camp, or they ended up in an actual camp.
 At the same time, 1945 was the year of hesitant construction.
 Of starting over.
 Of becoming wiser.
 In London that year, the philosopher Karel Popper published his most important book, The Open Society and Its Enemies.
 He wrote in defence of liberal democracy against the totalitarianism of the 20th century – from New Zealand, where he, an Austrian Jew, had fled in 1937.
 The German philosopher Theodor W. Adorno argued that it was barbaric to write poetry after Auschwitz.
 And in 1962 Remco Campert could hardly believe that, as a 16-year-old kid in 1945, he could write about a pure white birch tree while ‘the world around me was drinking and whoring’.